 This is the same template as the example plan, without any guiding text.
 The appendix includes the same forms also.
-Print out as many copies of the forms for your needs.
+Print out as many copies of the forms as you need.

 The plan template is in PDF format.

-Content Sources for the Biosecurity Plan and Assessment
+Content Sources for the Biosecurity Plan, Assessment and Crisis Communication Plan

 - Iowa State University, Kansas State University, USDA APHIS Cattle Health Program.
 Secure Beef Supply Plan. http://securebeef.org

-- Texas Panhandle Regional Planning Commission.
+- Kansas Department of Agriculture.
 2017.
-Kansas Cattle Feedyard Biosecurity Guide.
-Retrieved from https://agriculture.ks.gov/docs/default-source/rc-ah-large-animal/draft_kansas_feedyard_biosecurity_guidance.pdf
+Kansas Cattle Feedyard Biosecurity Guide. https://agriculture.ks.gov/docs/default-source/rc-ah-large-animal/draft_kansas_feedyard_biosecurity_guidance.pdf

 - Center for Food Security and Public Health.
 All-Hazards Preparedness for Rural Communities. www.prep4agthreats.org